rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 title: Tutorial - How to evaluate percentages?
 ---

 Percentage is one of the most common mathematical concept.
 At this time of world cup, a poll has been conducted to evaluate the football enthusiasm over the french population.
 It appeared that 64% of the surveyed people declared planning to watch the games.
-This percentage has an error estimation attached to it.
-The bigger the error, the less likely the percentage to be accurate and the less it is possible to generalize it to the overall population.
-This error rate is seldom mentioned in the news.
-The goal of this tutorial is to show how to assess whether a percentage or a probability has been correctly estimated and how big the error estimation is.
+This percentage has a confidence attached to it.
+The bigger the confidence, the more accurate the percentage and the more it can be generalized to the overall population.
+This confidence is seldom mentioned in the news.
+The goal of this tutorial is to show how to assess whether a percentage or a probability has been correctly estimated and how big the confidence interval is.
 Let's use the example of the poll on football as an illustration.

 **Note**: this is the blog version of the tutorial.
 If you want to reproduce the experiments, you can check the corresponding [Jupyter Notebook](https://github.com/rguigoures/tutorials/blob/master/ProportionsEvaluation.ipynb).